fergald/explainer-bfcache-ccns/README.md

 allowing them to avoid over-eviction.

-There are some other circumastances where we should not cach.
+There are some other circumastances where we should not cache.
 These are detailed below.

 ### Impact